Often, I write these blogs about how other companies have achieved marketing success. That way, you can learn from it.

 To envision this, imagine you’re watching one of your favorite programs, and every now and then, you hear a computerized voice say something to the effect of: “I donated five bucks so I can say that on the Burger King app you can get a Whopper, small french fries and a small drink for $5.”

-Many of the stream’s watchers, rather than order that five dollar meal, instead got mad at Burger King.
+Many of the stream’s watchers, rather than the order that five-dollar meal, instead got mad at Burger King.

 What Went Wrong